korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

-# FreeRTOS Microvisor Sample Project
+# Microvisor FreeRTOS Sample Project

 This repo provides a basic demonstration of user application firmware based on the [FreeRTOS](https://freertos.org/) real-time operating system and which will run on the “non-secure” side of Microvisor.

 The [ARM CMSIS-RTOS API](https://github.com/ARM-software/CMSIS_5) is used an an intermediary between the application and FreeRTOS to make it easier to swap out the RTOS layer for another.

 Most of the project files can be found in the [Demo/](Demo/) directory.
-The [ST_Code/](ST_Code/) directory contains required components that are not part of Twilio Microvisor STM32U5 HAL, which this sample accesses as a submodule.
+The [ST_Code/](ST_Code/) directory contains required components that are not part of Microvisor STM32U5 HAL, which this sample accesses as a submodule.
 FreeRTOS is also incorporated as a submodule.

-The `FreeRTOSConfig.h` and `stm32u5xx_hal_conf.h` configuration files are located in the [Config/](Config/) directory.
+The `FreeRTOSConfig.h` configuration files is located in the [Config/](Config/) directory.

 The sample code toggles GPIO PA5, which is the user LED on the [Microvisor Nucleo Development Board](https://www.twilio.com/docs/iot/microvisor/get-started-with-microvisor).
 It also emits a “ping” to the Microvisor logger once a second.